 Think of yourself a few years in the future.
 What does that look like?
 Are you living somewhere new?
 Are there changes in your family?
-New responsibilities in your job?
-Retirement?
-Once you visualize what your future looks like, take a few minutes to write down what you see – in other words, your goals.
-By writing them down, you’re 50% more likely to achieve them than just having them in your head!
+Do you have a new job?
+Are you retired?
+Once you visualize what your future looks like, take a few minutes to write down what you see (in other words, your goals).
+Just by writing them down, you’re making yourself more likely to achieve them!
 Seeing them in writing and putting the steps in place to achieve them will increase your focus on your goals and boost your confidence.

 Are they short, mid or long term?
 High, medium or low priority?
 Start with just your highest priorities.

 We recommend using the SMART goal method.
 For example, “I would like to save $1,000 in eight months for new furniture.”

 Automation sends your money where it needs to go and gives you one less task to do each month.

-Review your goals.
 Life happens and things change.
 Are these still your goals and your priorities?
 Adjust as needed.

 Check in on a regular basis to see how you are progressing, and celebrate your small successes to re-energize yourself to keep going.